lvalnegri/Rtemplate/README.md

 The content is geared towards my personal needs.
 If you want to use it, and use it on a periodic basis, you should probably fork the repo, then add, delete, or tinker with the files in the `data-raw/template` depending on your situation, and finally run the (internal) function `prepare_zip` to renew the core zip file `inst/extdata/template.zip` before (re)installing the package.

-I encourage every $R$ user to write packages (or at least start writing $R$ scripts as *RStudio* projects, ready to be *enhanced* as $R $packages), there are many reasons to do that:
+I encourage every $R$ user to write packages (or at least start writing $R$ scripts as *RStudio* projects, ready to be *enhanced* as $R$ packages), there are many reasons to do that:
+- to distribute $R$ code and documentation, from colleagues to anyone throughout the official *CRAN* repository or any `git` hub website.
-- keep track of all the $R$ functions that you write and hopefully reuse
+- to keep track of all the $R$ functions that you write and hopefully reuse
+- to distribute [shiny](https://github.com/rstudio/shiny) apps to be deployed on your own [Shiny server](https://docs.posit.co/shiny-server/) website or to be run by other [RStudio IDE](https://posit.co/products/open-source/rstudio/) users
+- to share (relatively small) data with some added functionality on them

 ### *R* Package Worflow